 EU citizens and their families may have lived on English territory before the specified date.
 They might also have five years of continuous residence in the UK either at the UK’s exit from the EU or when their grace period is over.
 Because of the above, they can receive the settled status.
 For that, however, they must be able to prove their five years’ residence when completing their application.

 The fee for the first hour of consultation is deductible from the cost of the services engaged.
 Also, we will answer any questions about your case while identifying its benefits and drawbacks.

 EU citizens and their families

-As for the EU citizens that have been living in the UK before the indicated date but who do not benefit from the settled status, or have not enjoyed five years’ residence when their grace period has expired, they will be able to remain in the UK to meet the five-year condition.
-However, they will have to seek a leave to remain from the Home Office.
-After the five years, they can apply to receive the settled status.
+The EU citizens may have lived in the UK before the indicated date but not benefited from the settled status.
+Also, they might not have enjoyed five years’ residence when their grace period has expired.
+So, the EU citizens can remain in the UK to meet the five-year condition.
+However, they must seek to leave to stay at the Home Office.
+After five years, they can apply to receive the settled status.

 Future family members of EU citizens

-The Government will take all the necessary measures
+The Government will take all the necessary measures.

 The Government will take all the steps needed so that students who engage in a higher or further education course during or before the 2018/19 academic year will be apt to seek a permit to reside in the country to continue their curriculum.